bortch/Upcycled-STIB-Validator/index.md

 ## Realization

-This is a work in progress, it will most certainly never be finished.
+This is a work in progress, it will most certainly never be finished. :no_mouth:

 The information is given as an inspiration and does not pretend to give any functional result.